What is Epinephrine?

 Are epinephrine auto-injectors interchangeable among users?

-All adult epinephrine auto-injector contain 0.3 mg of epinephrine.
-Auto-injectors for children contain 0.15 mg of epinephrine.
-However, different brands of auto-injectors should not be used interchangeably as each may have slight differences in how they are administered.
+Different brands of auto-injectors should not be used interchangeably among users.
+They each may have slight differences in how they are administered.
 Using them interchangeably could result in an error if a person is not familiar with the particular brand.

 However, in an anaphylaxis emergency — if the choice is between no epinephrine or using a different brand, use the different brand.
 Then call 911.